NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Equipment Effects/Effect_ Ugly Cute's Gift.md

-Ugly Cute's gift gains the advantages of a [[Equipment/Ghost Touch|Ghost Touch]] property rune and deals an additional 2 force damage on a successful Strike.
+Ugly Cute's gift gains the advantages of a [[Ghost Touch|Ghost Touch]] property rune and deals an additional 2 force damage on a successful Strike.

 *Source: Pathfinder #196: The Summer That Never Was* *OGL*